-Purpose: The Administration of Justice (ADJ) program is designed to prepare individuals for careers in law enforcement, corrections and protective services (private security).
+Purpose: : The Administration of Justice (ADJ) program is designed to prepare individuals for careers in law enforcement, corrections and protective services (private security).
 The curriculum serves the interests of career-oriented students and provides courses to meet the needs of in-service personnel.
-The A.A.S. degree does not substitute for attendance at a basic police facilitate inquiries of ADJ majors, including possible transfer limitations of DCC ADJ coursework, regarding four-year programs in Administration of Justice/Criminal Justice, or related academic programs.
+The A.A.S. degree does not substitute for attendance at a basic police academy required by Virginia's local and state law enforcement agencies.
+Transferability of ADJ coursework to four-year colleges or universities is contingent on the academic credit transfer policies of those institutions.
+The ADJ Program Coordinator and/or Counseling personnel will facilitate inquiries of ADJ majors, including possible transfer limitations of DCC ADJ coursework, regarding four-year programs in Administration of Justice/ Criminal Justice, or related academic programs.